 5) Complete a Shoreline Report

 Some volunteers familiar with native plants and animals will note which species they have seen and write down observations, such as the water clarity, while surveying.
 This is not necessary but is helpful to LSPA for historical purposes.
-Submitting a report once a month with the final one sent in by Labor Day Weekend is an important step because it helps LSPA keep track of what areas have been surveyed and we need to focus our efforts on.
+Submitting a report once a month with the final one sent in by Labor Day Weekend is an important step because it helps LSPA keep track of what areas have been surveyed and where we need to focus our efforts.